52North/OGITO/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the dist/ directory.
 Use the `--prod` flag for a production build.
 #### Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-In order to access projects in OGTIO [authentication](#authentication) must be configured for the development setup as well
 #### Docker
 The directory `starter_project/docker` contains a docker compose file to setup background services (POSTGIS and QGIS Server) for development.